MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.ColumnOrder.md

 <br/>

-The next example displays the **ProductName** and **QuantityPerUnit** fields in the first two columns of the Products table in Datasheet view.
-To set the **ColumnOrder** property, the example uses the SetFieldProperty procedure.
+The following example displays the **ProductName** and **QuantityPerUnit** fields in the first two columns of the **Products** table in Datasheet view.
+To set the **ColumnOrder** property, the example uses the **SetFieldProperty** procedure.
 If this procedure is run while the table is open, changes will not be displayed until it is closed and reopened.

 ```vb
 Public Sub SetColumnOrder()